waylonflinn/weblas/README.md

 GPU accelerated BLAS for your browser, no add-ons required.
 Performance [comparable to native](https://github.com/waylonflinn/weblas/wiki).

+Currently includes over a hundred unit tests, which verify correctness on tens of millions of data points.

 # Operations
 Our focus is on operations useful for neural networks and machine learning.